fredrik-hansen/fredrik-hansen/README.md

 ## My Research

-I participated in a few research papers, contact me for more details.
+I participated in a few research papers, contact me for more details or find them via the above LinkedIn profile.

 I mainly use my own local Gitlab, so Github activity aint as it used to be.
 But still: